How to Get “Back on Track” and Stay on Track

 Dessert/Drinks: Choose between drinks or dessert.
 Which one is more important to you?
 OR split the chocolate lave cake with no whipped cream and enjoy 1 cocktail

 You can see here that practicing balance allows you to still go out and indulge but not over do it.
 You’ll leave the restaurant feeling proud of yourself, satisfied, and not deprived.

 4. Be realistic.
 Studies show that people can underreport how much they eat by about 25%.
 So if you think you’re eating 1500 calories each day, you could actually be consuming 1875 calories daily!
-Don’t just guess how much you’re eating.
-It’s impossible to have a full grasp on how much you’re eating.
-Read the serving sizes on labels and try portioning your food out for a week.
-My clients are always astonished at how much they ate versus how much they actually need to eat to feel full.
-I really recommend clients to track what they eat on a calorie tracking app.
-I like Fat Secret or My Fitness Pal.
-Logging also helps you stay on track by keeping you accountable.
+Practice reading the serving sizes on labels.
+You may be surprised at how much you usually eat versus how much you actually need to eat to feel full.
+Another tool you can use is, using a calorie tracking app.
+I like the Fat Secret or My Fitness Pal app.
+Logging helps you stay on track by keeping yourself accountable.
 It’s kind of like having your own checkbook for calories.
 Just like how you shouldn’t spend more than you make, you shouldn’t eat more than what you’re body needs.